Fakay07/FRAUDULENT-TRANSACTION-DETECTION/README.md

 - Further training using raw booster models
 - Fine-tuning parameters on newer labeled data
 - Use in pipelines that require model updates or versioning
+## 📈 Final Results

+- ✅ Accuracy: 99.80%
+- ✅ Best Model: Tuned XGBoost
+- ✅ SHAP used for explainability
+- ✅ Model saved as `.model` and usable via `joblib.load()`